aliclark/scrambl.is/README.md

 Like miniLock, it uses TweetNaCL-JS and its public keys are shared in base 58.
-However a passphrase will generate a different miniLock ID and than its generated scrambl.is public key.
+However a passphrase will generate a different miniLock ID to its generated scrambl.is public key.

 Own passphrases are not permitted - a 7 word passphrase of 50,000 potential words is generated using a 'Generate passphrase' button, and